-In this year, Rickey begins working with students Laura Verplank, Charles Fiske (the soon-to-be famed organ builder), Bill Dole, and others on a mural.
+In this year, Rickey begins working with students Laura Verplank, Charles Fisk (the soon-to-be famed organ builder), Bill Dole, and others on a mural.

 Rickey paints a mural at the post office in Selinsgrove, PA, as part of the WPA Federal Art Project.
 He also completes a mural at Olivet College.

 Rickey travels to Mexico with Ulfert Wilke and Laura Verplank, and meets artist Lyonel Feininger.